davewilsonfbc/smapeaqn.ml/README.md

   - One execution with population size 10 and number of evaluations 100, for each considered workload - i.e. det(x), 0.5 <= x <= 2.5 with step 0.25);
   - One execution with population size {10, 30, 60, 90, 120, 180, 360} and number of evaluations {60, 180, 360, 720, 1080, 1440, 1800}, for the heaviest workload - i.e. det(0.5).

-  [**Note**: To save space, after performance evaluation of a solution, the corresponding *.jsimg* file is deleted from the file system.
-To maintain the generated SMAPEA QN models, remove the call to *deleteModelFiles* method within *CspSimpleNSGAIIRunner* class.]
+  <div style="text-align: right">[**Note**: To save space, after performance evaluation of a solution, the corresponding *.jsimg* file is deleted from the file system.
+To maintain the generated SMAPEA QN models, remove the call to *deleteModelFiles* method within *CspSimpleNSGAIIRunner* class.]</div>

 ### (2) Training and Test Sets Builder (currently manual)
 Training and test sets *.arff* files must be created, based on the *.tsv* files returned by step (1).
 In particular, training sets shall be derived from point *6.a)* of step (1), whilst test sets shall be carried out from point *6.b)*.
 Please refer to *.arff* files provided in the *Datasets building* subfolder for the syntax of such files.